Project-Based-Learning-crew-3/subdomain-enumeration/README.md

 This is a simple GUI tool that allows penetration testers to efficiently find the vulnerable subdomains of a given main domain
 <br></br>
 ## Features
-- enumerate multiple all possible subdomains
+- enumerate all possible subdomains of a given domain
 - filter subdomains based on status codes and various parameters
 - Allow users to export subdomains in various formats such as text, json, table
 <br></br>